George Boley: Political career

-In the 2017 general election, Boley was elected to the House of Representatives of Liberia.
-He was elected to represent Grand Gedeh County's 2nd electoral district on the United People's Party ticket.
-Boley ran for re-election in 2023.
-He ran with the Liberia Rebuilding Party.
-He was ousted by Marie G. Johnson.
+In the 2017 Liberian general election, Boley was elected to the House of Representatives of Liberia.
+He represented Grand Gedeh County's 2nd electoral district on the ticket of the United People's Party.

+Boley ran for re-election in the 2023 Liberian general election as a candidate of the Liberia Rebuilding Party but was defeated by Marie G. Johnson.